flakron-shkodra/LazSqlX/README.txt

 2. DbLIbraries are needed in the folder where LazSqlX executable is located

 Note:
-For Win32, here are already Dblibraries for windows just need to follow the above steps
+For Win32, here are already Dblibraries for windows you just need to follow the above steps